kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Any records following a Finished message MUST be encrypted under the appropriate application traffic key as described in TLS 1.3.
-In particular, this includes any alerts sent by the server in response to client Certificate and KEMCiphertext messages.
+In particular, this includes any alerts sent by the server in response to client Certificate and KEMEncapsulation messages.

 # Record Protocol